What is TUSQ XL?

 What is the difference between TUSQ XL and a TUSQ nut?

-The biggest difference is that TUSQ XL is impregnated with PTFE; the lubrication prevents strings from binding in the slots.
+The biggest difference is that TUSQ XL is a permanently lubricated material; the lubrication prevents strings from binding in the slots.
 TUSQ is not.
 You get better tuning stability especially when using a tremolo or bending strings.
 TUSQ XL also has more of a midrange boost as compared to TUSQ.

 What if the strings start to dig into the slots?